lynnliu030/berkeley-os-prelim/cluster_computing/vm_container.md

        *  get rid of Xenstore: store data, guest comm, sync
        *  use shared memory and event channel for communication
    *  optimized to offer fast boot-times that scale to large # of VMs

+## Use cases
+JIT service instantiation in mobile edge computing, lightweight compute services like AWS Lambda